 This is the case regardless of whether you are current or behind on child support payments.
 Filing for bankruptcy can provide relief from other debts, freeing up money to put toward child support payments.
 In that way filing for bankruptcy could benefit your child.
 The same is true if your child’s other parent chooses to file.

 Many parents begin saving for their child’s private or college education early on in life.
 Unfortunately, filing for bankruptcy can affect how much you are able to put toward these funds.

-In most cases, the bankruptcy court will only permit you to spend money on what it deems necessary expenses – rent or housing payments, transportation, food, medical expenses, etc. The court typically considers education contributions a luxury expense.
-There are some instances in which these payments might still be allowed, but you’ll need to consult with an experienced bankruptcy attorney about your case to determine how to proceed.
+In most cases, the bankruptcy court will only permit you to spend money on what it deems necessary expenses.
+This includes rent or housing payments, transportation, food, medical expenses, etc. The court typically considers education contributions a luxury expense.
+There are some instances in which these payments might still be allowed.
+However, you’ll need to consult with an experienced bankruptcy attorney about your case to determine how to proceed.

 Bankruptcy and Your Child’s Savings Accounts

 When you file for bankruptcy you are required to disclose all debts, assets, and liabilities to the bankruptcy court.
 This usually includes any assets your children might have.
 This is because the court generally makes no distinction between what is yours and what is your minor child’s.
 To avoid your child’s savings accounts or other assets from being seized in a bankruptcy filing, you must set them up properly and use them in the proper manner.
 You must be able to prove that the asset belongs solely to your child.

 One way to do this is to open any bank accounts for your child under either the Uniform Gifts to Minors Act (UGMA) or the Uniform Transfers to Minors Act (UTMA), even if you are not concerned about bankruptcy when you establish the account.
 You can learn more about the UTMA and UGMA here.